TwitchPlaysPokemon/hlixedMusicTools/README.md

 This repo contains a collection of music tools to speed up and help with managing TPP metadata.

-# Utilities
+###downloadfromxlsx.py

+Downloads brstms from smashcustommusic links in a certain range in the music doc.
+Quite helpful!

+# Note: Any program in the non-split folder has not been updated to deal with the new per-game file format.
+They might still be useful in particular cases, though.
-Programs with italicized names have not been updated to deal with the new "series: " tag and may malfunction or break.
+Also, programs with italicized names have not been updated to deal with the "series: " tag either, and may malfunction or break.
 Try not to use them.

+# non-split/Utilities

 ###analyzeFile.py
 Gives a summary of the number of songs of each type in a metadata file.
 Mostly for curiousity, and to give information about the size of various updates.